-Prisma Cloud by Palo Alto Networks and Microsoft Azure Application Gateway are competitors in cloud security.
-Prisma Cloud has the upper hand with its advanced multi-cloud integration and compliance features.
+Prisma Cloud by Palo Alto Networks and Microsoft Azure Application Gateway compete in cloud network security and traffic management solutions.
+Based on feature comprehensiveness and integration capabilities, Prisma Cloud has the upper hand, offering more versatile cloud security deployment across multi-cloud environments.

 Microsoft Azure Application Gateway significantly impacts our cost savings while maintaining higher performance.